wmo-im/wis2box-training/documentation/docs/answers/csv2bufr-answers.md

 ## Exercise 1

-1. There are 4 header rows.
+1. There are 4 header rows
-2. Row 2 contains the column names.
+2. Row 2 contains the column names
-3. Found by checking the lines 6 and 7 in the mapping file.
+3. Found by checking the lines 6 and 7 in the mapping file
-4. These are found in the `"data:` lines of the mapping file.
+4. These are found in the `data:` lines of the mapping file
-5. The CSV data is written to BUFR using:
+5. The CSV data is converted to BUFR using the following command:
     ```bash
     csv2bufr data transform ex_1.csv --bufr-template mappings_1.json
     ```
-6. The latitude and longitude can be verified using:
+6. The latitude and longitude can be verified using the following command:
     ```bash
     bufr_dump -p WIGOS_0-454-2-AWSMULANJE_20230526T005500.bufr4 | egrep -i 'latitude|longitude'
     ```